Meyniel's conjecture holds for random graphs: Sparse case

-First, let us grow the trees $\tilde T(w)$ to height $r+r'-1$ for every $w \in U \cap \hatU_0$.
+First, let us grow the trees $\tilde T(w)$ to height $r+r'-1$ for every $w \in U \cap \hatU_0$, which is two steps short of our target height.
 We will, if necessary, prematurely terminate the process to make sure that each tree has at most $9 d^{r+r'-1}$ vertices.
-Since $|U| 9 d^{r+r'-1} < n/d = o(n)$ and the size of $G_0$ is $o(n)$, this guarantees that the number of vertices available during this phase of the process is always $n-o(n)$.
-Since each tree originally contains at least
+Since $|U| 9 d^{r+r'-1} < n/d $ and the size of $G_0$ is $o(n /d)$ by~\eqn{nsizegnp}, this guarantees that the number of vertices available during this phase of the process is always at least $n(1-2/\log n)$.
+Moreover, each tree originally contains at least